 The Faculty of Medicine at the University of British Columbia (UBC) invites applications for the position of Head, Department of Anesthesiology, Pharmacology & Therapeutics at UBC.
 This position is for a five (5) year term with the possibility of renewal, subject to satisfactory review.
-It is expected that the successful candidate will qualify for and be offered a full-time UBC appointment at the rank of Professor with tenure.
-The anticipated start date is July 1, 2023, or upon a date to be mutually agreed.
+It is expected that the successful candidate will qualify for and be offered a full-time UBC appointment at the rank of Associate Professor or Professor with tenure.
+The anticipated start date is July 1, 2024, or upon a date to be mutually agreed.

 This position is located within a health-care facility.
 Therefore, this position requires successful verification of full vaccination against Covid-19 to be provided prior to the start date, as required by the provincial health mandate.

 The UBC Faculty of Medicine is committed to fostering excellence in education, research, and service that contributes to the health of individuals and communities locally, nationally, and internationally.
-The Faculty of Medicine, together with its partners including B.C.’s Health Authorities, provides innovative programs in the areas of health and life sciences through a province-wide delivery model.
+The Faculty of Medicine, together with its partners including British Columbia’s Health Authorities, provides innovative programs in the areas of health and life sciences through a province-wide delivery model.
 The Faculty teaches students at the undergraduate, graduate and postgraduate levels and generates more than $350 million in research funding each year.
-The Department Head will provide leadership by creating and advancing a provincial departmental mission, strategic plan and goals that align with the Faculty and the University.
-The Head will create an environment that promotes the Faculty’s values of excellence, mutual respect, caring, and integrity where civility, diversity, opportunity, and inclusion are valued and central to all encounters across the Faculty, the University, and the communities.

 Dermot Kelleher, MB, MD, FRCP, FRCPI, FMedSci, FCAHS, FRCPC, AGAF